Folliculitis, Boils, and Carbuncles

 - Tenderness and pain at the site

-Specific treatment for folliculitis, boils, and carbuncles will be determined by your child's doctor based on:
+Specific treatment for folliculitis, boils, and carbuncles will be determined by your doctor based on:

 - Extent of the condition

 - Your tolerance for specific medications, procedures, or therapies

 - Expectations for the course of the condition